 Question: What is the main reason when the thermostats are malfunctioning?
 And what will happen to the thermostat in case of failure?
 How do I repair it?

 Answer: If a thermostat is malfunctioning you need to replace it.
-In most cases it will not turn on, but there is also a small chance that it will not turn oﬀ, and if both of them do that, the burner will keep on running, until something brakes or bursts into fire.
-Therefore it is very important to check the function of the thermostats during start up and keep an eye on the temperature during the day.
+In most cases, it will not turn on, but there is also a small risk that it will not turn oﬀ, and if both of them do that, the burner will keep on running, until something brakes or bursts into fire.
+Therefore it is very important to check the function of the thermostats during start-up and keep an eye on the temperature during the day.
 The thermostats are normally not repairable.

 Question: How does the combination machine (equipped with thermoplastic extruder and pressurized cold paint) work?

-Answer: Connect the cable from the equipment which you want to use to the computer and operate as normally.
+Answer: Connect the cable from the equipment which you want to use to the computer and operate as normal.